raydover/seo-refactor/README.md

 ## Decription

-This assignement required working on existing code to optimize and improve the SEO (Search Egnine Optimization) of a page.
-Checking that all clicks are functioning correctly and increase the efficency of the css.
+The assignement required working on an existing code to optimize and improve the SEO (Search Egnine Optimization) of a page.
+Along with verifying that all clicks are functioning correctly and consolidateing selectors to increase the efficency of the css.

 ## Resources